unkus/moviechecker/README.md

 - Store data in database.
 - Sends data error event in case of error during data retrieving.

+#### 2.3.1 Datasource DI
+This module encapsulate dependency inversion.
+Describes behaviour for data provider.

 ### 2.4 Lostfilm
-Demonstrates how data can be retrieved from web site and transferred to the library.
+Demonstrates how data can be retrieved from website and transferred to the database.
+Provider must be annotated with Component stereotype and implement provider interface.